alejoacosta74/blockchain-bike-rental/README.md

 - If the customer wishes to pay bike rental with Tokens, first he/she should purchase Tokens with Ether by calling `buyTokens()` (*payable*).
 The **BikeRental.sol** contract sends the received Ether to the *owner* of the bike rental shop.
 - Then customer should `approve()` the **BikeRental.sol** contract to transfer the desired amount of tokens into the *customerTokenAcount*.
-- When customer wants to start the rental, he/she calls `startRental()` and the **BikeRental.sol** contract will execute the transfer of tokens into the *customerTokenAcount*.
+- When customer wants to start the rental, he/she calls `startRental()` and the **BikeRental.sol** contract will execute the transfer of *approved* tokens into the *customerTokenAcount*.

 - When the customer returns the bike, he/she calls `stopRental()`.
-- At this point the **BikeRental.sol** contract will charge the customer with the corresponding rental fee, issuing a debit from the *customerTokenAccount* and send the amount  back to the pool of tokens.
+- At this point the **BikeRental.sol** contract will charge the customer with the corresponding rental fee in units of Tokens, issuing a debit from the *customerTokenAccount* and send the debited amount of Tokens back to the pool.
 - The remaining (un-spent) Token funds are transferred back to the customer.

 <img alt="figure1" src="./docs/payment2.png" width="500"  />